4 Simple Yet Powerful Strategies to Learn a Language by Listening

-The conversations started becoming meaningful to him.
-He starts to understand one word.
-And then another.
-And another.
-Soon, he’s catching on to phrases, making sense of them little by little.
+You start to understand one word and then another, and soon you’re catching on to phrases, making sense of them little by little.

 How We Learned Language as Children